pimcore/customer-data-framework/doc/15_CustomerDuplicatesService.md

 ## Part 1 - Mechanisms for Searching Duplicates of a given Customer:
 This is done directly via the database/customer object list.
-The duplicate service will find customers where the configured fields are equal to the given customer.
+The duplicate service will find **active** customers where the configured fields are equal to the given customer.
 Simple strtolower/trim transformations are done so that the comparisons are case insensitive.